Concentration limit for non-local dissipative convection-diffusion kernels on the hyperbolic space: The hyperbolic space

 The expressions of the hyperbolic gradient, divergence and Laplacian in this model are as follows:

 Integration on $\HH$ and on its tangent space at a point $x$ in this model are defined with respect to the volume form $\dmu(x)=\lambda^N(x)\dd x$, respectively $\dmu(V) = \lambda^N(x)\dd V$:

 The \emph{boundary at infinity} of $\HH$ is the set of half-infinite geodesics modulo the equivalence relation of being asymptotically close to each other.
-In the unit ball model, the boundary of infinity is the unit sphere $\partial \HH \simeq \mathbb{S}^{N-1}$.
-A nonconstant (unparametrised) geodesic in $\HH$ is uniquely determined by its initial and final points $\sigma^-\neq\sigma^+\in\partial\HH$.
+In the unit ball model, the boundary at infinity is the unit sphere $\partial \HH \simeq \mathbb{S}^{N-1}$.
+A nonconstant (unparametrised) oriented geodesic in $\HH$ is uniquely determined by its initial and final points $\sigma^-\neq\sigma^+\in\partial\HH$.